mayankshekhar03/mws/README.md

 # mayankshekhar
-Creating my personal website using HTML, CSS, and JS
+My personal website created using HTML and CSS.